BLE-LTER/ble-handbook/handbook.md

 <a id="metadata-template"></a>
 # Metadata template

+We use a metadata template to collect information about datasets from scientists.
+It resides at.

 <a href="#header">Back to top</a>
 <a id="data-processing"></a>
 # Data processing

+<a id="how-to-initiate-a-new"></a>
+## How to initiate a new

 <a href="#header">Back to top</a>
 <a id="eml"></a>